Information for tenants and prospective tenants

 What does Ray White do if I do not pay my rent?

-Ray White Bogue has a zero tolerance for rent arrears.
+Ray White (Bogue Real Estate Ltd) has a zero tolerance for rent arrears.
 If you are 1 day in arrears, a phone call is made or txt is sent informing you that a payment has been missed with a follow up letter.
 If no payment is received by day 3 then another phone call and letter is issued.
 If by day 7 you have still failed to pay the missed payment in full or come to a payment arrangement then, a 14 day notice is issued advising you that you are in breach of your Tenancy Agreement and in most cases it is at this point that an application to the tenancy tribunal is made.
 Rental payments are required to be paid in advance.

 Ray White Bogue has the right to make an application to Tenancy Services at the same time the 14 day notice is sent to you and a mediation or hearing will be scheduled through Tenancy Services for you and the landlord (your property manager) to have their case heard.
 This will result in either owed rent to be paid and/or the tenancy terminated.